 For accessibility goals, personal mobile devices are an underutilized tool.

 As transit systems of all sizes grapple with accessibility among their many concerns, they are turning to technology for creative solutions.
 In June of 2021, the Southeastern Pennsylvania Transit Authority (SEPTA) partnered with the City of Philadelphia to announce the SEPTA For All Challenge.
 This open challenge requested ideas on how to develop an Augmented Reality (AR) tool to help people with disabilities better utilize public transit and navigate the city.
 To Gensler, this represented an opportunity to combine our expertise and collaborate across diverse practice areas including transportation, design technology, and digital experience design to address these critical needs for public transit riders.

-Our winning submission, built by my colleagues Victor Martinez, Razan Altiraifi, Jordan Parsons, and Ryan Kellogg in Gensler's Digital Experience Design (DXD) practice, is an AR application for mobile devices that is downloadable just like any other app on one’s phone.
+Our winning submission, built by my colleagues Victor Martinez, Razan Altiraifi, and Jordan Parsons in Gensler's Digital Experience Design (DXD) practice, is an AR application for mobile devices that is downloadable just like any other app on one’s phone.
 It ties real-time transit information with the physical environment to provide information to those with disabilities regarding what their transit options are and how best to navigate any interruptions in their journey.